Chapter 6 Conveyance & Transportation Issues

 - Passengers should wash their hands with soap and water often, especially before eating and after using the restroom.

-- Passengers who develop a GI illness, even if symptoms are mild, should promptly call the ship’s medical center and follow cruise ship guidance regarding isolation and other infection control measures (see Chapter 3, Norovirus).
-If no medical center exists, contact the ship’s master to report GI illness.
+- Passengers who develop a GI illness, even if symptoms are mild, should promptly call the ship’s medical center (or the ship’s master, if no medical center exists) and follow cruise ship guidance regarding isolation and other infection control measures (see Chapter 3, Norovirus).

-Influenza seasons in the Northern and Southern Hemispheres typically occur at opposite times of the year.
+Respiratory illnesses are the most common medical complaint, and influenza is the most commonly reported vaccine-preventable illness on cruise ships.
 Since passengers and crew originate from all regions of the world, shipboard outbreaks of influenza A and B can occur year-round, and travelers on cruise ships can be exposed to strains circulating in different parts of the world.
 Using 2008–2011 surveillance data, CDC found a mean rate of influenzalike illness (defined as temperature ≥100°F plus cough or sore throat) of 0.065 cases per 1,000 person-nights, without a detectable seasonal pattern.

 - Clinicians should provide cruise travelers, particularly those at high risk for influenza complications, with the current seasonal influenza vaccine (if available) ≥2 weeks before travel.